 “‘Daddy G,’ Gene Barge, would go on to work with Chess Records during the 1960s, playing on recording sessions and providing arrangements along with production work.
 In the 1970s, he produced as well as arranged records, including Natalie Cole’s early hits, and toured and played with such notables as Fats Domino, Bo Diddley, Big Joe Turner, LaVern Baker, Ray Charles, Chuck Willis, and The Rolling Stones.
 Barge also branched out into acting, with roles in major movies starring Gene Hackman, Chuck Norris, Harrison Ford and Steven Seagal.

 “Bruce Springsteen proved to be a big fan of Bonds.
-Along with performing a rollicking version of ‘Quarter to Three’ with the E Street, Springsteen would go on to collaborate with and produce Bond’s two comeback albums, Dedication (1981) and On the Line (1982), writing each of the albums’ two hit singles, ‘This Little Girl’ and ‘Out of Work’.”
+Along with performing a rollicking version of ‘Quarter to Three’ with the E Street wherever they performed in the 1970s and 1980s, Springsteen would go on to collaborate with and produce Bonds’ two comeback albums, Dedication (1981) and On the Line (1982), writing each of the albums’ two hit singles, ‘This Little Girl’ and ‘Out of Work’.”

 Gary “U.S.” Bonds, “Quarter to Three” (1962):